Jeangu Macrooy: 2020–2022: Eurovision Song Contest and "Summer Moon"

-2022- Present: Jesus Christ Superstar, "Young, Awkward & Lonely" and Hadestown.
+2022– Present: Jesus Christ Superstar, "Young, Awkward & Lonely" and Hadestown.

-At the end of 2023, it was announced that Jeangu will play the role of Jesus in the rock musical Jesus Christ Superstar by Andrew Lloyd Webber and Tim Rice, directed by Ivo van Hove.
+At the end of 2023, it was announced that Jeangu was playing the role of Jesus in the rock musical Jesus Christ Superstar by Andrew Lloyd Webber and Tim Rice, directed by Ivo van Hove.
 The theater spectacle ran from January 2024 to November 2024 and received rave 5-star reviews in all national newspapers.
 Jeangu was also nominated for Best Performance by a Lead Actor in a Major Musical at the 2024 Musical Awards.

-From June 29, 2025, Jeangu can be seen in the role of Orpheus in the musical 'Hadestown'.
-The Broadway musical will be on show all summer at the Royal Theater Carré in Amsterdam.
+In the summer of 2025, Jeangu took on the role of Orpheus in the musical 'Hadestown' in the Royal theater Carré in Amsterdam, once again achieving a successful that was unanimously embraced by both audiences and press.

-Jeangu’s fourth studio album "Young, Awkward & Lonely", produced by Jasper Zuidervaart (Chef’Special), is scheduled for release in the fall of 2025; the first four singles have already been released and have been positively received.
+Following the release of his single 'Independent Girls & Nasty Evil Gays', a satirical queer protest song that was named TopSong on NPO Radio 2, Jeangu's fourth studio album 'Young, Awkward & Lonely' was released on October 10, 2025.
+On this album, Jeangu reflects on his youth, the awkwardness of life, and the longing for connection.
+The album was produced by Jasper Zuidervaart (known for his work with Chef'Special) and was followed by a theatre tour of the same name, in which Jeangu was accompanied by his regular band and three vocalists from the ZO!
+Gospel Choir.